voucherifyio/voucherify-openapi/changelog/OPEN-API.md

 Older changes in [DEPRECATED.md](DEPRECATED.md)

+## 2024-02-13

+Added an introductory page for webhooks.

 ## 2024-02-08

 - Added info to `Redemption rollback` and `Stackable redemption rollback` about the 3 months limit for rollbacks.